microsoft/microsoft-ui-xaml-specs/active/Breadcrumb/Breadcrumb.md

 ## Gamepad

 * Spatial navigation to focus and select the nodes.
+A flyout can be opened using the A button.

-## Narrator
+## Screen reader

-When the focus is on a node, Narrator will announce the node as well as "n of m" to convey which node in the path it is.
+When the focus is on a node, the screen reader will announce the node as well as "n of m" to convey which node in the path it is.
-If the Breadcrumb has been crumbled due to resizing, Narrator will announce 'collapsed' and 'expanded' for the flyout of crumbled nodes.
+If the Breadcrumb has been crumbled due to resizing, the screen reader will announce 'collapsed' and 'expanded' for the flyout of crumbled nodes.